tinyblockchain/420-farm-token/README.md

 Harvest new NFTs by staking LP token from Uniswap-v2 to earn 100% Rewards.
 Rewards are linked to NFTs and claimable by owner of NFTs.

 ### Contract Requirements
-Support MetaMask, if possible WalletConnect
+Support MetaMask, if possible WalletConnect.
 Contract to receive ETH, to be proportionally distributed to stakers and linked to NFTs (UniSwap-v2 LP) for claiming.

-NFTs will have 420 themed images/video
+NFTs will have 420 themed images/video.

+## UI

+No lock up period, stake to start your very own 420 farm in space.
+Staking page:
+-Explains the progress Rewards during the diffrent stages; Seedling, Vegetative, and Flowering.
+-Connect wallet first to see staking information (cloudflare).
+-Displays estimated APR
+-Displays Staked value and Rewards
+-Displays NFT rewards for claiming

 ---
 Be Happy